LHNCBC/SemRep/README.md

 ## Getting UMLS Data Files

-The UMLS Lexicon, Metathesaurus and hierarchy data files can be downloaded from [ftp://lhcftp.nlm.nih.gov/Open-Access-Datasets/SKR/SemRep/dist](ftp://lhcftp.nlm.nih.gov/Open-Access-Datasets/SKR/SemRep/dist).
+The UMLS Lexicon, Metathesaurus and hierarchy data files can be downloaded from <a href="ftp://lhcftp.nlm.nih.gov/Open-Access-Datasets/SKR/SemRep/dist">ftp://lhcftp.nlm.nih.gov/Open-Access-Datasets/SKR/SemRep/dist</a>.

 Use the following command to extract the UMLS SPECIALIST Lexicon and Metathesaurus.
 For the current release, available years are 06 and 18.
 You can download and use both, or select an appropriate year.